 An historical note

 In Britain, the Slavery Abolition Act 1833 abolished slavery throughout the British Empire.
-Of course, it took considerable debating before the law was actually passed as there were several members of the governing class who owned sugar/coffee producing plantations in the colonies.
+Of course, it took considerable debating before the law was actually passed as there were several members of the governing class who owned sugar/coffee plantations in the colonies.
 As such, the Act provided for compensation for slave-owners.
 This amounted to an astonishing £20 million (almost £20 billions in today's money), 40% of the Treasury's annual income.
-This meant that the British government had to take on a £15 million loan with banker Nathan Mayer Rothschild.
+This meant that the British Government had to borrow £15 million from banker Nathan Mayer Rothschild.
 The money was not paid back until 2015.

 It must be noted that, since the official abolishment of slavery in mid 19th century, many former slaves had no where to go.
-With no money, no property and no protection, many had no choice but to stay on, working for some kind of grace-and-favour for the same or new ‘owners’.
+With no money, no education, no shelter and no protection, many had no choice, but to stay on, working for grace-and-favour for the same, old slave owners.
 Many people fell prey to coercion through debt, violence, physical and psychological threats.
-The level of coercion that slaves had to face on a daily basis, made it difficult, if not impossible, to turn to authorities to report the abuse.
+The level of coercion that slaves faced on a daily basis, made it difficult, if not impossible, to turn to the authorities to report the abuse.